crvanpollard/DVRPC-geodata/README.md

 DVRPC Interactive Maps: http://www.dvrpc.org/Mapping/webmaps.htm

-DVRPC ArcGIS Server REST Services Directory: http://gis.dvrpc.org/ArcGIS/rest/services *Use with Caution! - We are in the process of migrating our ArcGIS Server in the next month, thanks the GIS Development Team*
+DVRPC ArcGIS Server REST Services Directory: http://arcgis.dvrpc.org/arcgis/rest/services *Use with Caution! - some of these datasets may change URL's or locations, thanks the GIS Development Team*

  *There are plenty of tools that can help convert shapefiles to other file formats.
 A few worth bookmarking: Org2org - http://ogre.adc4gis.com/  and Shape Escape - http://shpescape.com/.